jishengx97/ece1724rust_project/Final_Report.md

 ## Objective

 We are building a Rust-based backend for an airline ticket booking system.
 The aim is to create a powerful and efficient REST API that allows users to do various booking activities like searching flights, booking seats, and making reservations.
-By using Rust's features, along with the Rocket framework for web development and SQLx for database interactions, we plan to fill gaps in Rust’s ecosystem, especially around data consistency for concurrent transactions through optimistic locking.
+By using Rust's features, along with the Rocket framework for web development and SQLx for database interactions, we plan to fill gaps in Rust's ecosystem, especially around data consistency for concurrent transactions through optimistic locking.

 Rust has strong frameworks, like Rocket, for handling REST API requests.
-We’ll use MySQL as our database, connecting through Rust library SQLx.
+We'll use MySQL as our database, connecting through Rust library SQLx.
 These tools help us build a system that meets the needs of an airline booking platform with high performance and safety standards.

 ## Features
 Our API system provides comprehensive endpoints for user management and flight operations.
 All responses are in JSON format and require appropriate error handling.